 Welcome!
 I am an historian and heritage researcher with a focus on Japanese war heritage in East Asia.
+Currently I am studying my PhD in Archaeology at the University of Cambridge, researching international interpretation of Japanese war heritage in cities of mass tourism.
 I completed my MA in Cultural Heritage and Museum Studies at the University of East Anglia in 2021 while working as a Project Support Officer at the Sainsbury Institute for the Study of Japanese Arts and Cultures.
-I currently host the Beyond Japan podcast in my continued role at the Sainsbury Institute.
+I also host and produce the Beyond Japan podcast in my continued role at the Sainsbury Institute.

 Listen to my Beyond Japan episode discussing my MA thesis on Mimizuka, the “Hill of Ears”, in central Kyoto, Japan: